 - Waterproofs: Montane Minimus: These were truly excellent – though not cheap.
 Very light, easily packed away and didn’t have that irritating rustle when worn.
 Not too bad on condensation or sweat build up at all, but not perfect as the trousers did get a bit claggy.
 One day someone will make a pair that can vent properly to cure this.
 The trousers were also a little tight over the boots for putting on and taking off.
 But I still can’t find anything better.

-- Camera: Fujifilm X20 – Super little quality camera with many SLR features, separate eyepiece and manual zoom.
-Carried in a Lifeventure Accessory Case (small) and again inside a sandwich bag if conditions very wet.
-NB – This has now been replaced by the Fujifilm X30.
+- Camera: Fujifilm X20 (now discontinued) – Super little quality camera with many SLR features, separate eyepiece and manual zoom.
+Carried in a Lifeventure Accessory Case (not made anymore but lots of other options) and again inside a sandwich bag if conditions very wet.

 - Rucksack Day: Montane Cobra 25: Incredibly versatile with accessible stretch side pockets and zipped hip pocket for stowing things on the go.
 All I added was a small camera case to the waist belt and everything I needed was to hand.
 With a good two litre hydration pack slot it was just bang on even if it didn’t have a waterproof cover to fit – I just put my stuff inside dry bags.

 - 1 x Walking Pole: Trekmates Trail Lite: I got through two of these but only ever used one at a time – my choice as I like one spare hand.
 Don’t lock your hand in the strap, particularly when going downhill.
 If you slip when one of these is planted you could give your shoulder a nasty rip.

 - Hydration Pack: Osprey 2 litre: Used every drop when the going was tough but more than enough for level walking.
 Perfect size, but make sure you sterilise it with Milton regularly (twice a week).
 Keep a small stock of replacement mouth pieces for when they eventually split.